vilyapilya/RideReady-Privacy-Policy-/README.md

 ## Data Security

-We use industry-standard security measures (including Firebase’s built-in protections) to safeguard your data.
+We use industry-standard security measures (including Firebase’s and RevenueCat’s built-in protections) to safeguard your data.
 However, no method of transmission or storage is 100% secure, so we cannot guarantee absolute security.

 ---